jonas-grgt/xjx/README.md

 }
 ```

+### Enum types

+Xjx offers straightforward and efficient deserialization support for Enum types.
+When mapping XML character data to Enum fields in Java, Xjx matches the character data with the names of the Enum constants.
+Deserialization Rules for Enums

+- Direct Name Matching: The deserializer matches the XML character data directly with the names of the Enum constants.
+The match is case-sensitive.
+- Defaulting to Null: If the XML character data does not match any Enum constant names, the field is set to null.
+This is the default behavior when a match cannot be established.

 ### Collection types
 When deserializing an XML document containing repeated elements, it can be mapped onto one of the collection types `List` or `Set`.